 In a multi-company database, inter-company transactions can also be setup to buy and sell between companies, for example:

-- US company buys from a group company in Hong Kong that sources from suppliers in Asia;
+- US company buys from Hong Kong office that sources from suppliers in Asia;

 - UK company buys from its own factories in China.

 Note that these inter-company transactions will need to be eliminated from the Financial Reports (e.g. Profit & Loss).
 Fiscal positions can be used to override accounts based on rules, so that could be used to post intercompany transactions to an eliminations account.